-Additionally, while many scholars, in Software Engineering (SE) view sustainability as resource usage and waste reduction, Becker et al. argue that software sustainability encompasses five interconnected dimensions; environmental, societal, economic, personal and technical (Chitchyan et al., 2016 pp. 533-542).
-The societal dimension focuses on the effects of Software Engineering on society and communities, while the personal dimension addresses the impacts of SE in everyday life(Condori Fernandez et al., 2014 pp. 62-63).
+Additionally, while many scholars, in Software Engineering (SE) view sustainability as resource usage and waste reduction, Becker et al. (2016) argue that software sustainability encompasses five interconnected dimensions; environmental, societal, economic, personal and technical (Chitchyan et al., 2016).
+The societal dimension focuses on the effects of Software Engineering on society and communities, while the personal dimension addresses the impacts of SE in everyday life (Condori, Fernandez, et al.,).

-To effectively assess sustainability as discussed in literature it is necessary to consider the following questions; Are we evaluating the software artefact itself or its development process?
+To effectively assess sustainability as discussed in literature it is necessary to consider the following questions: Are we evaluating the software artifact itself or its development process?
 Which aspects of sustainability are being examined?
 Environmental, societal, economic or indeed, technical?
 For each aspect being reviewed, which layers are important?
 How is sustainability defined within each layer?
 What are the essential sub-components within each aspect, under scrutiny?
 How does the software process influence each of these sub-components?